AthenZ/athenz/docs/token_expiration.md

 ```

 If the domain administrator has specified a max token expiry mins of 30 to `db.writers` role,
-then ZTS will only issue access and role tokens with a maximum expiry of 30 mins even if
+then ZTS will only issue access tokens with a maximum expiry of 30 mins even if
 the principal is requesting a longer one.
 If the principal is requesting a token with a
 smaller expiry that 30 mins, for example 15 mins, then it will be honored and the token
 will be issued for 15 mins.